 9.7 Compugen shall promptly correct or complete any personal information found to be inaccurate or incomplete.
 Any unresolved differences as to the accuracy or completeness shall be noted in the individual’s file.
 Where appropriate, Compugen shall transmit to third parties having access to the personal information in question any amended information or the existence of any unresolved differences.

 PRINCIPLE 10 - CHALLENGING COMPLIANCE

-10.1 Compugen shall maintain procedures for addressing and responding to all inquiries or complaints from its customers and employees about the company'so handling of personal information.
+10.1 Compugen shall maintain procedures for addressing and responding to all inquiries or complaints from its customers and staff members about the company's handling of personal information.

-10.2 Compugen will inform its customers and employees about the existence of these procedures as well as the availability of complaint procedures.
+10.2 Compugen will inform its customers and staff members about the existence of these procedures as well as the availability of complaint procedures.

 This policy is effective as of January 1, 2004.